 Kyeriugon = (Kyeh-ryoo-gone) This is the name of the dracovix race given to them by intelligent races and universally agreed upon by scholars of other intelligent races who have come to know many dracovix disguised in their Second Life form.
 Dracovix have also adopted this term to refer to their own race when immersing themselves in humanoid society.

-Kingdom = The largest population and territory size that a Dracovix community can grow to.
+Kingdom = The largest population and territory size that an affiliated Dracovix community can grow to, and may often include specific locations so secret to the rest of the world that Dracovix within the area live their lives out in the open, no longer hiding from plain view.
 Kingdoms are much more organized and sophisticated than regular communities, which are like quiet villages in comparison.
-Kingdoms can sometimes be formed when communities merge or absorb one another under a new leadership or usurpation, rapidly expanding in size, and cooperating more like one small "nation" of Dracovixen living in an area about the size of a country.
+Kingdoms can sometimes be formed when communities merge or absorb one another under a new leadership or usurpation, rapidly expanding in size, and cooperating more like one small "nation" of Dracovixen living in an area about the size of a country, and are usually led by one or more kings.

 Dracovixen Settlement = An area of land where dracovix have made their territory.